videlais/learning-ink-unity/_chapters/chapter6/index.md

 using UnityEngine;
 ```

-Three libraries are added by default to all scripts: **System.Collections**, **System.Collections.Generic**, and **UnityEngine**.
-The first two, **System.Collections**, **System.Collections.Generic**, allow for using the built-in collection data types in C\#.
+Three namespaces are added by default to all scripts: **System.Collections**, **System.Collections.Generic**, and **UnityEngine**.
+The first two, **System.Collections** and **System.Collections.Generic**, allow for using the built-in collection data types in C\#.
 The third, **UnityEngine**, gives access to a large number of built-in data types that come with Unity.
 These allow for manipulating GameObjects and any values associated with their components.

+> **Note:** Modern C# supports implicit `using` directives (C# 10.0+), which means some namespaces may be automatically available without explicit declarations.
+However, Unity's script templates still include these for clarity.

 ```CSharp
 using System.Collections;